 What are the logo design trends for 2021?

 Well yes, we're already into 2021 but Curious Elf was curious enough to look at what the designers have predicted for this year.
-A blog from design agency Logaster gave us 10 predictions and we've put this into an infographic to provide an overview.
+A blog from design agency zenbusiness gave us 10 predictions and we've put this into an infographic to provide an overview.

 We're looking at chaos vs simplicity, thin lines vs bold fonts, clean, negative space vs letter destruction (so long as the words are still legible).